 Commander-in-Chief: Is the Credential Committee ready to report?
 National Secretary Hammer: Commander-in-Chief, the Credential Committee presents a preliminary report.
-I move that this be accepted as the roll call and the names accredited on the Encampment Roll of Officers and Members, with such others who may be enrolled
+I move that this be accepted as the roll call and the names accredited on the Encampment Roll of Officers and Members, with such others who may be enrolled from time to time.

-Motion seconded by Past Commander-in-Chief Mabie.
+Motion seconded by Past Commander-in-Chief Mable.
 Adopted.